jeka-dev/jeka/docs/reference-guide/execution-engine-setup.md

   * `JEKA_USER_HOME` : to set the _Jeka User Home_ to a specified location (absolute path).
   * `JEKA_CACHE_DIR` : to set the cache (mainly all downloaded files), to a specified location (absolute path)

+Or setting the following *System properties* :

+* `jeka.cache.dir` : to set the cache (mainly all downloaded files), to a specified location (absolute path)